WhitmanCS370/sp24-lab13/README.md

 * SDX-ch24: The code files for the _SDX Ch.
 24_ activity, as downloaded from the book website.
 The test scripts have been modified to include the test runner from chapter 6.

 ## Team Members for Part 1
-Enter your names here
+Andrew Tate and John Leeds

 ## Team Roles for Part 1
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: John Leeds
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Andrew Tate

 You will switch halfway through this activity.